planglois925/intel-grapher/README.md

 To test data ingestion, run the tester.py file and it should consume some of the data

-#NEXT STEPS
+# NEXT STEPS

 Create the API end-points based on the nodes and relationships Develop some basic API queries that can be used
 Add additional plugins
+Build some form of front end to interact and query the data

-#Plugin Design
+# Plugin Design
 To help facilitate the creation of different plugins, here are the recommended structured and elements for each plugin:
 Plugins need to provide a means to collecting data, transforming it and querying it.